vignesh-seven/RomaKey-Telugu-Unicode/README.md

 # RomaKey-Telugu-Unicode
-This is the unicode version of Roma-Keyboard-Telugu
+This is the Unicode version of Roma-Keyboard-Telugu This enables you to type in telugu with 'Roma' Layout.